hashicorp/terraform/website/docs/configuration/resources.html.md

     example, this can be used to create an new DNS record before removing an old record.

+  - `only_add` (bool) - This flag is used to ensure that terraform will perform only additions of new resources.
+Resources with `only_add` will not be destroyed.
+Unlike `prevent_destroy`, which results in an error when resources would be destroyed, `only_add` will continue with remaining resource plans.

   - `prevent_destroy` (bool) - This flag provides extra protection against the destruction of a given resource.
 When this is set to `true`, any plan that includes a destroy of this resource will return an error message.